labs-solo/canopy-docs/website/docs/directional-automated-liquidity-explained/strengthening-the-defi-ecosystem.md

 # 🌐 Strengthening the DeFi Ecosystem

-**Discover how Canopy's D-AMM technology contributes to a more robust, inclusive, and efficient decentralized finance landscape.**
+**Discover how Canopy's Directional Liquidity technology contributes to a more robust, inclusive, and efficient decentralized finance landscape.**

 ---